Shao-Group/scallop-umi-test/README.md

 ```
 ./build.figures.sh
 ```
-You may need to install Python3 packages `matplotlib` and `numpy`.
+You need to install Python3 packages `numpy` and `matplotlib` to process data and generate figures.
-The figrues will appear under `plots/HEK293T/figure`, `plots/Mouse-Fibroblast/figure` and `plots/ENCODE10/figure`.
+The figures will appear under `plots/HEK293T/figure`, `plots/Mouse-Fibroblast/figure` and `plots/ENCODE10/figure`.

+Default setting in this repo will generate figures for comparing all four assemblers running at default parameters on three datasets.
+You can modify the scripts in `results` and `plots` to run assemblers at different parameters.